How To Become an AI Architect: Skills, Salary, and Career Path

 AI architects should have a combination of nontechnical and technical skills, including knowledge about the following topics:

-• Data science.
-In addition to familiarity with advanced tools like Python and SAS, AI architects should know how to incorporate ML techniques like random forest and neural networks along with frameworks such as TensorFlow.
+- Data science.
+In addition to familiarity with advanced tools like Python and SAS, AI architects should know how to incorporate machine learning techniques like random forest and neural networks along with frameworks such as TensorFlow.

 An AI architect's contributions don't end with their technical skills.
-AI architects' Important nontechnical skills include communication, project management, and collaboration.
-AI architects collaborate with stakeholders involved in different project stages and oversee many facets of AI product development.
+Nontechnical, soft skills that are important to an AI architect include communication, project management, and collaboration.
+AI architects work with many stakeholders involved in different project stages and oversee many facets of AI product development.

 These attributes help AI architects drive the successful completion and quality of AI projects by efficiently conveying technical information to nontechnical stakeholders, managing project timelines and resources, and fostering a cooperative environment among different teams.